An Ultimate Guide to WhatsApp Business API Pricing

 Understanding the WhatsApp Business API pricing model

-However, apart from WhatsApp conversation costs, other fees can be involved in implementing WhatsApp Business API.
+However, other fees besides WhatsApp conversation costs can be involved when implementing WhatsApp Business API.
 Let’s consider all these fees before deciding to use the service.

-When setting up a WhatsApp Business API account, there are three types of costs to consider:
+When setting up a WhatsApp API account, there are three types of costs to consider:

-WhatsApp Business Service Provider (BSP) fees.
-Since the WhatsApp API doesn’t have an interface, you'll need a BSP, such as Kommo, to use it.
+2. WhatsApp Business Service Provider (BSP) fees.
+Since the WhatsApp API doesn’t have an interface, you'll need a BSP.
 The fees vary based on different factors, such as the hosting type and pricing model.

-WhatsApp BSP monthly subscription fees.
-BSPs offer messaging, customer communication and CRM tools on top of the API access for managing conversations at scale for a monthly fee.
+3. WhatsApp BSP monthly subscription fees.
+BSPs offer messaging, customer communication, and CRM tools on top of the API access for managing conversations at scale for a monthly fee.

 How does conversation-based pricing work?

-WhatsApp charges per conversation happening between you and your customers.
-The charges vary depending on the number and category of conversations occurring each month.
+WhatsApp charges per conversation between you and your customers.
+The charges vary depending on the number and category of conversations that occur each month.

 WhatsApp has two types of conversations: